blended-modeling/beautiful-jekyll/pages/humanfactors.md

 title: Human Factors Club
 ---

- This club will meet on the third Friday of every month at 15:00 to discuss human factors papers and their relation to ICT.  **Snacks and drinks included.** :)
+ This club will meet on the third Wednesday of every month at 15:00 to discuss human factors papers and their relation to ICT.  **Snacks and drinks included.** :)

 ## Meeting Times
  We will **meet** on the following days in Room 11A-37: